 - 1 handful Small onions peeled and halved

-- ½ cup Green olives pitted and chopped
+- ½ cup Green olives pitted

 - 8 Wooden skewers or metal skewers